Lavelle, Morgan shine as US women rout Paraguay again, 8-0

 Lavelle, a Cincinnati native, brought the crowd of 22,515 at TQL Stadium to its feet when she headed in a cross from Casey Krueger in the fourth minute.

+“It was so special just to step out there in front of all my family and friends, in the city that I feel like has built me into who I am today,” Lavelle said.
+“I think it’s the best soccer city in the world.
+It’s the best stadium in MLS.
+The night did not disappoint.
+It was incredible.”

 Lavelle followed with a pair of assists, first to Sophia Smith in the sixth minute.
-Two minutes later, Lavelle’s cross set up Morgan’s first goal.
+It was Smith’s first career goal in her first start.

+“It’s something I’ve dreamed of since I was a little girl,” Smith said.
+“I’ve just kept my head down and kept working hard.
+Everything’s coming together.”

 Catarina Macario scored in the 15th minute, assisted by Lavelle, to make it 5-0.